ioccc-src/mkiocccentry/jparse/json_util_README.md

 ## Common exit codes

-In this document, we assume that all utilities have the following exit codes:
+In this document, we assume that all utilities have at least the following exit
+codes:

 ```
 Exit codes:
     0	all is OK and file is valid JSON
-...
+    1	error writing to output file (if -o specified)
     2	-h and help string printed or -V and version string printed
     3	invalid command line, invalid option or option missing an argument
     4	file does not exist, not a file, or unable to read the file
     5	file contents is not valid JSON
+    6	test mode failed
 ...
  >=10	internal error
 ```